lizzybrooks/python-possible/1-the-command-line.md

 ```
 open FILENAME
 ```
-Windows: cd into your folder and type your filename.
-Push enter.
+Windows: `cd` into your folder and type your filename.
+Push `ENTER`.

 Open the current directory in the Finder (mac only) (the ```.``` means "here")